 Symptom: The dreaded “spin-out” move, losing balance on your full golf swing.
 If you were to take a narrow golf stance width you would probably fall over on a full swing.

 Why it works: By putting your feet together, you are much more prone to lose your balance during your golf swing.
 You can correct for this before moving on to a wider golf stance width.
 You will find that once you take full swings, you will have a much better sense of balance, and will hit much better shots.

-The Magic of the Narrow Golf Stance Width
+The Magic of the Narrow Golf Stance Width Drill

 In fact I’ll bet you do lose your balance for about the first five practice swings you take!
 But by putting them together, you will be forced to focus on your balance and tempo and keeping your center of gravity under control.